deveshreddyp/CandiDate/README.md

 VN Infra Hybrid - AI Recruitment System 🚀

 A next-generation Applicant Tracking System (ATS) that combines Local Machine Learning for privacy-first resume scoring with Cloud Generative AI for smart automation.
+This platform bridges the gap between traditional keyword matching and modern semantic understanding.

-🌟 Features
+🌟 Key Features

-🧠 Hybrid AI Engine:
+🧠 Hybrid AI Engine

-Local Brain: Uses Sentence-BERT (Python) to score resumes based on semantic meaning, not just keywords.
+Local Brain (Privacy-First): Uses Sentence-BERT (Python) running locally to score resumes based on semantic meaning (e.g., knowing "Django" relates to "Python"), ensuring sensitive candidate data never leaves your server.

-Cloud Brain: Uses Llama-3 (via Groq) or Gemini to write emails, job descriptions, and interview questions.
+Cloud Brain (Generative Power): Uses Llama-3 (via Groq) or Gemini to generate creative content like interview questions, email drafts, and job descriptions.

-🔒 Privacy First: Resume parsing and scoring happen locally.
-Your candidate data never leaves your server for analysis.

-🎤 Voice Interview Mode: Auto-generates interview questions based on missing skills and reads them aloud using browser Text-to-Speech.
+🔄 Self-Learning (RLHF)

-🔄 Self-Learning (RLHF): Includes a "Feedback Loop" where you can correct the AI's score.
-The system learns from your corrections to improve over time.
+Feedback Loop: Includes a "human-in-the-loop" system.
+Recruiters can correct the AI's score manually.

+Adaptive Training: These corrections are saved to a local dataset (training_data.csv) and used to retrain the model, making it smarter and more aligned with your specific hiring culture over time.

+🎤 Voice Interview Mode

+AI Interviewer: Auto-generates context-aware interview questions based on skills missing from the candidate's resume.

+Text-to-Speech: Reads questions aloud using the browser's Speech Synthesis API.

+Speech-to-Text: Allows candidates to answer verbally using the Web Speech API.

+👥 Multi-User Roles

+Recruiter Dashboard: Complete control center for posting jobs, viewing applications (Kanban/Table view), scheduling interviews, and analyzing skill gaps.

+Candidate Portal: Dedicated login for applicants to track their status, view scores, and read recruiter notes.

-📊 Analytics Dashboard: Visualizes hiring funnels and candidate distribution.
+📊 Advanced Analytics

+Skill Gap Analysis: Visualizes the most common missing skills across all applicants.

+Recruitment Funnel: Doughnut charts showing the distribution of candidates (Pending vs. Shortlisted vs. Rejected).

 🛠️ Tech Stack